 (I) Motor trucks defined in ORS 801.355 if used primarily to transport logs; and

-(J) Motor vehicles that are not designed primarily to transport persons or property, that are operated on highways only incidentally and that are used primarily for construction work.
+(J) Motor vehicles that meet all of the following conditions:

+(i) Are not designed primarily to transport persons or property;

+(ii)That are operated on highways only incidentally; and

+(iii) That are used primarily for construction work.

 (b) To be exempt, the regulated party must document that the fuel was supplied for use in a motor vehicle listed in subsection (2)(a).
 The method of documentation is subject to approval by DEQ and must: